How to Hire an AI Strategy Consultant Without Burning Cash

 Filter 1: Public pricing

-Consultants who bury pricing behind "request a quote" are telling you the price will change based on how rich you look.
-Real operators post tiered pricing.
-Ours is £2,000 (Foundation), £3,500 (Growth), £5,000 (Dominance), public on the service page, no scope creep.
+Consultants who bury pricing behind "request a quote" are telling you the price will flex based on how wealthy you look on the call.
+Real operators post tiered pricing in the open.
+Ours is £2,000 for Foundation, £3,500 for Growth, and £5,000 for Dominance, all public on the service page, with no scope creep bolted on later.
+Public numbers mean the consultant has done this enough times to know what the work costs.

 Filter 2: Rolling monthly retainer, not 12-month contracts

-Senior operators bet on their own work and offer month-to-month with 30 days notice.
-Consultants who require 12-month commitments are either big-four shops protecting their revenue forecast or consultants who know the client will leave once they see the work.
+Senior operators bet on their own work and offer month-to-month terms with 30 days notice.
+Consultants who demand a 12-month commitment are usually one of two things: a big-four shop protecting its revenue forecast, or a consultant who knows the client will walk the moment they see how thin the work is.
+A rolling retainer keeps the pressure where it belongs, on the consultant delivering every month.

-Filter 3: A first shipped system inside 21 days
+Filter 3: A first built system inside 21 days

-A working AI strategy consultant ships the first system 14 to 21 days after kickoff.
-A strategy deck in week 4 is a red flag.
-Ask up front when the first live system goes into production.
+A working AI strategy consultant has a first live system in production 14 to 21 days after kickoff.
+A strategy deck arriving in week four is a red flag, not a milestone.
+Ask up front when the first live system goes into production and what it will do.
+If the honest answer is "we'll scope that during the discovery phase," you are paying to be talked at.

 Filter 4: Specific outcome metrics, not traffic or engagement

 If the consultant measures success in "brand awareness" or "thought leadership impressions," they are not the right hire for an SME.
-Ask what specific number they will move for you: qualified inquiries per week, response time, conversion rate, aggregator commission savings.
-If they cannot name one in 30 seconds, end the call.
+Ask what specific number they will move for you: qualified inquiries per week, first-response time, conversion rate, aggregator commission savings.
+If they cannot name one inside 30 seconds, that absence is your answer.

 Filter 5: No percentage-of-spend pricing

-Any pricing model tied to your ad spend, software subscriptions, or revenue share misaligns the consultant's incentives.
-They grow when your spend grows, not when your revenue grows.
-Fixed monthly fees are the right model for SME engagements.
+Any pricing model tied to your ad spend, software subscriptions, or revenue share misaligns the consultant's incentives from day one.
+They grow when your spend grows, not when your revenue grows, and those two things are not the same.
+Fixed monthly fees are the right model for SME engagements because they reward the consultant for doing less work that produces more.

 Filter 6: Direct access to the senior builder

-If the person on the sales call is not the person doing the work, the engagement has an account manager layer.
-That layer is usually 20 percent of the retainer.
-For a £3,500 per month engagement, that is £8,400 per year in overhead.
-Skip it.
+If the person on the sales call is not the person doing the work, the engagement has an account-manager layer baked in.
+That layer is usually around 20 percent of the retainer.
+For a £3,500 per month engagement, that is £8,400 a year spent on someone whose job is to relay messages.
+Skip it, and insist the person who scopes the work is the person who builds it.

 Filter 7: References with phone numbers

 Not case study PDFs.
 Not LinkedIn recommendations.
-A phone number for the client, with an introduction call offered.
-Every serious operator has 3 clients who will vouch for them on a 10-minute call.
-The AI consultant red flags guide goes deeper on this filter.
+A phone number for a real client, with an introduction call offered up front.
+Every serious operator has three clients who will vouch for them on a 10-minute call.
+If a consultant cannot produce that, they either have no happy clients or no clients at all.
+The AI consultant red flags guide goes deeper on how to read a reference once you get one on the line.

 The red flags that should end the call

-Six phrases that should end the conversation.
+Six phrases should end the conversation on the spot.
 "Discovery sprint."
 "Transformation programme."
 "AI readiness assessment" priced above £5,000.
 "Centre of excellence."
 "Steering committee."
 "12-month roadmap."
-Every one of these is a signal the consultant is charging you to talk about the work rather than doing it.
-A real operator maps the work in 30 minutes and starts building in week 1.
-For the cost comparison, see how much does an AI consultant cost.
+Every one is a signal the consultant is charging you to talk about the work rather than do it.
+A real operator maps the work in 30 minutes and starts building in week one.
+Hear three or more of these in a single call and you are being sold an enterprise process at SME prices.
+For the cost side of this decision, see how much an AI consultant costs and compare it against the quotes in front of you.

 The reference call playbook

-When a consultant gives you 3 references, ask each one the same 5 questions.
-What is the specific system they built for you?
-What did the engagement cost, monthly?
+When a consultant hands you three references, ask each one the same five questions.
+What specific system did they build for you?
+What did the engagement cost per month?
 What changed in your business in 60 days?
 What did they get wrong, and how did they fix it?
 Would you hire them again at the same price?
-The last question is the one.
-Every answer except "yes, immediately" is a soft no.
+That last question is the one that matters.
+Every answer except "yes, immediately" is a soft no dressed up as a polite yes.

 Frequently asked questions